gonzagapa/Ecommerce-with-Redux-and-Platzi-Fake-Store-API/README.md

 # Ecommerce app with Redux and RTK query

-This is a simple ecommerce app built with React, Redux, and RTK Query.
+This is a ecommerce app built with React, Redux, and RTK Query.
 It allows users to browse products, add them to the cart, and view their cart.

+Note: still in development...